Dancing, feasting, drinking and a seemingly endless supply of sunlight: there’s a lot to like about Midsummer in Sweden.

 The island of Grinda, in the Stockholm archipelago, usually celebrates midsummer in style.

-Last year, in a meadow below the Grinda Wärdshus hotel, a flower-festooned midsommar pole was set up at 9am – and everyone was encouraged to pick flowers and help make floral wreaths to decorate the pole.
+The meadow behind the Grinda Wärdshus hotel is where the celebrations happen, with a flower-festooned maypole around which guests can dance.
+Everyone is encouraged to pick flowers and help make floral wreaths and decorate the pole.

 In the afternoon, traditional troubadors lead the singing and provided entertainment.
-The hotel even put on a three-course Midsummer banquet, and allowed people to bring their own picnic and join in the fun, if they preferred.
-Check ahead!
+The hotel even put on a three-course Midsummer banquet, with dancing and DJs afterwards.
+The hotel also puts on themed barbecues in the evening.

 Midsummer celebrations in Gothenburg